robillard-andrew-portfolio/portfolio/_behind-the-scenes/indigenous-rights.md

       It was an incredibly delicate project to be a part of, and it was devastating to hear what these families had gone through.
+It was a different approach than anything I had worked on before because the focus was not on how good we could make it look, but instead was on making sure the families felt comfortable telling their stories.
+This meant filming when they were comfortable, including whatever imagery, blankets, photos, masks, etc... that they felt were important to representing their missing loved one.

       I felt incredibly honoured to sit with them, listening to their elders talk about living through the residential school era, and couldn't believe the strength and humour with which they handled the intensity of the week.
   - type: image-text-split-middle
     enabled: true
     flipped: true